Skip to main content

 Work package 7 – Supporting alternative business models

-This document (download link below) is a summary of a detailed report published by the University of Birmingham, School of Engineering on behalf of the Road to Net Zero project team on 31 March 2024.
-To obtain the original report please contact us.
+This document (download link below) is a summary of a detailed report published by the University of Birmingham, School of Engineering on behalf of the RTNZ project team on 31 March 2024.

-Alternative Business Models - Comprehensive Summary Report
+Alternative Business Models Summary Report

 10 work package 8 shutterstock 463156757

-Work package 8 – Promotion and Communications
+Work package 8 – Promotion and communications

 Delivering the right messages to the sector is going to be paramount to getting buy-in and commitment to reducing emissions.
-The RTNZ project aims to develop revolutionary new ways of delivering road and street works to achieve net zero greenhouse gas emissions as well as reducing other adverse consequences.
+The RTNZ project aims to develop revolutionary new ways of delivering road works and street works to achieve net zero greenhouse gas emissions as well as reducing other adverse consequences.

 To achieve this, it is imperative the entire sector is involved in the discussion to ensure the project findings and recommendations are deliverable and supported.
 Therefore, throughout this project there will be regular stakeholder engagement and dissemination to seek input and collaboration.